-This saying is a nice ideal, but flawed I’m afraid to say.
-I’ve always been fond of D.C.
-Lau’s “Circumstances bring them to maturity“.
-It is true, even if that is not exactly what the Chinese character’s say in that chapter.
-Just what is it about ‘circumstances’ that bring us to maturity, and presumably deeper wisdom?
+“A word to the wise” is a good maxim, but flawed I’m afraid to say.
+I’ve always liked how D.C.
+Lau phrased the last characters of the first line of chapter 51: Circumstances bring them to maturity.
+It’s true, albeit not what the characters literally say.
+What is it about circumstances that bring us to maturity, and presumably wisdom?

 Words to the unwise fall upon deaf ears